 E.3 State 30% Basis Boost

-All family projects located within Communities of Opportunity and projects located in an ENOUGH Act census tract that request competitive tax credits qualify for the State 30% Basis Boost without prior CDA approval.
+All family projects located within Communities of Opportunity and projects located in an ENOUGH Act or Just Community census tract that request competitive tax credits qualify for the State 30% Basis Boost without prior CDA approval.
 For all other projects and as authorized by and to the extent permitted by §42(d)(5)(B)(v) of the Internal Revenue Code, CDA may increase the eligible basis of projects by up to 30% (i.e., the State Basis Boost) if CDA determines that the project or a building in the project needs the State Basis Boost to be financially feasible.

 CDA may make a determination that a project is eligible for the State Basis Boost on its own initiative at any time, based upon review of the project’s sources and uses.
 Limitations on the maximum amount of Rental Housing Financing Programs (RHFP) funds and LIHTC continue to apply to projects receiving a Basis Boost under this section, unless CDA uses its discretion to adjust the amount of RHFP funds and LIHTC to balance the demand for resources as described below in Section E.5.